 Luke Edward Hall is an English artist and interior designer.
 Luke is known for his bold sense of colour and playful, romantic work inspired by the past and his love of theatre, fantasy and storytelling.

 Since founding his studio in 2015, Luke has worked on a broad range of commissions, from interior design and fashion projects to murals and illustration work for books, restaurants and hotels.
 He has collaborated with a variety of companies and institutions including Burberry, Lanvin, Richard Ginori, Svenskt Tenn and Habitat.
-Luke has exhibited his drawings, paintings and ceramics in London, Stockholm and the United States and in March 2019 he joined the Financial Times as a weekly columnist in FT Weekend, answering readers’ questions on aesthetics, interior design and stylish living.
+Luke has exhibited his drawings, paintings and ceramics in London, Stockholm, Athens and the United States and in March 2019 he joined the Financial Times as a weekly columnist in FT Weekend, answering readers’ questions on aesthetics, interior design and stylish living.

 Luke's latest exhibition, Figs and Honey and Sailing, opened at The Breeder in Athens in January 2021.

 Listen to Luke discuss his work and inspirations on The AD Aesthete podcast with Mitchell Owens, Architectural Digest Decorative Arts Editor

 Revel in Diana Vreeland’s pearls of wisdom in this new book about the legendary fashion editor.

 Sourced and edited by Diana Vreeland's grandson Alexander Vreeland, Diana Vreeland: Bon Mots: Words of Wisdom from the Empress of Fashion was published by Rizzoli in March 2020.
 Brought to life with drawings by Luke, it vividly displays Mrs. Vreeland's original thought and speech, which is equally as inspiring now as it was when she was alive.